mmu-webdesign/Level4-web-term-1/CSS/css02/11-borders-padding.md

 <figure>
 <img src="media/ex-11-9.png" alt="exercise-11.html rendered in the browser">
 <figcaption>
 The container now sits, centred in our page.
 For many years this has been a handy tool for centring web pages.
 There are however more modern ways of centring items with Flexbox.
-More in the second assignment.
 </figcaption>
 </figure>